Novalis

-Georg Philipp Friedrich Freiherr von Hardenberg (2 May 1772 – 25 March 1801), pen name Novalis (/noʊˈvɑːlɪs/; /de/), was a German aristocrat and polymath, who was a poet, novelist, philosopher and mystic.
-He is regarded as an influential figure of Jena Romanticism.
+Georg Philipp Friedrich Freiherr von Hardenberg (2 May 1772 – 25 March 1801), better known by his pen name Novalis (/noʊˈvɑːlɪs/; /de/), was a German aristocrat and polymath, who was a poet, novelist, philosopher and mystic.
+He is regarded as an influential figure in Jena Romanticism.

-Novalis was born into a minor aristocratic family in Electoral Saxony.
+Novalis was born into a minor branch of the Hardenberg family in Electoral Saxony.
 He was the second of eleven children; his early household observed a strict Pietist faith.
 He studied law at the University of Jena, the University of Leipzig, and the University of Wittenberg.
 While at Jena, he published his first poem and befriended the playwright and fellow poet Friedrich Schiller.
-In Leipzig, he then met Friedrich Schlegel, becoming lifelong friends.
+In Leipzig, he met Friedrich Schlegel, and the two became lifelong friends.
 Novalis completed his law degree in 1794 at the age of 22.
 He then worked as a legal assistant in Tennstedt immediately after graduating.
 There, he met Sophie von Kühn.
 The following year Novalis and Sophie became secretly engaged.
 Sophie became severely ill soon after the engagement and died just after her 15th birthday.
 Sophie's early death had a life-long impact on Novalis and his writing.

 Novalis enrolled at the Freiberg University of Mining and Technology in 1797, where he studied a wide number of disciplines including electricity, medicine, chemistry, physics, mathematics, mineralogy and natural philosophy.
-He conversed with many of the formative figures of the Early Germanic Romantic period, including Goethe, Friedrich Schelling, Jean Paul and August Schlegel.
+He conversed with many of the formative figures of Early German Romanticism, including Goethe, Friedrich Schelling, Jean Paul and August Schlegel.
 After finishing his studies, Novalis served as a director of salt mines in Saxony and later in Thuringia.
 During this time, Novalis wrote major poetic and literary works, including Hymns to the Night.
+By August 1800, he fell terminally ill with a severe lung condition, rendering him unable to continue his professional duties.
 In 1800, he began showing signs of illness, which is thought to have been either tuberculosis or cystic fibrosis, and died on 25 March 1801 at the age of 28.